 After a car accident, it may not be obvious you hurt your neck or back.
 Some injuries could even take days or even weeks to become apparent.
 It's important to seek medical attention immediately after your accident.
 Insurance companies may be quick to downplay the extent of back and neck injuries.
 Having medical records proving the extent of your injuries may become critical in obtaining the compensation you deserve.

 You have options after a car accident.
-The Law Office of John R. Solis is ready to help.
-We have over a decade of experience protecting the rights of car accident victims in Laredo and throughout Texas.
+John R. Solis, Attorney at Law is ready to help.
+We have over two decades of experience protecting the rights of car accident victims in Laredo and throughout Texas.
 The sooner you contact our firm, the sooner we can help you fight for justice.

 (back to top)

 Our experience shows us that traumatic brain injuries are common in car accidents.
 According to the National Institute of Neurological Disorders and Stroke, half of all traumatic brain injuries received their injuries in car accidents.
 TBIs occur when someone suffers a violent blow to the head, leading to brain injury or damage.
 In a car accident, that blow can occur when a person's head hits a solid object inside or outside the vehicle.

 The Centers for Disease Control and Prevention (CDC) estimates that millions of people sustain a traumatic brain injury (TBI) in America each year, causing thousands of deaths, tens of thousands of disabilities and billions of dollars in damages.
 Simply put, a car accident resulting in a brain injury can have a serious impact on entire families for the rest of their lives.

 What are symptoms of a head injury?
 A list of potential symptoms is long and distressing.
-The Law Office of John R. Solis urges accident victims to visit an emergency room or doctor immediately following their accident or if symptoms occur.
+John R. Solis, Attorney at Law urges accident victims to visit an emergency room or doctor immediately following their accident or if symptoms occur.
 Common physical and cognitive symptoms of a head injury include:

 - Blurred vision